erisprotocol/docs/Products/Amp Governance/readme.md

 By providing incentives to participate in the chain we want to increase the validators' engagement with the community.
 Having involved validators’ leads to a healthy system and governance.

 ## Delegations

-Each first Monday of every month we apply rewarded EMPs and tune both gauges, automatically apply the result to the delegation distribution and redelegate the protocol funds to the top x chosen validators.
+Each first Monday of every month we apply rewarded EMPs and tune both gauges, automatically apply the result to the delegation distribution and redelegate the protocol funds to the top 30 chosen validators.

-There are some safety features available, so validators will only be able to receive up to x % of the total delegations, require a min delegation % to become active and need to be verified and whitelisted.
+There are some safety features available, so validators will only be able to receive up to x % of the total delegations, require a min delegation x % to become active and need to be verified and whitelisted.

-Initially the weighting will be closely watched and we will start with an even weighting between vAMP and EMP: 0.5 * EMP gauge + 0.5 * vAMP gauge = delegation percentage.